andrewcbuensalida/graphql-playlist/README.md

 just found out i cant copy paste into the terminal from vs code. could work around by copy paste into somewhere else like the search bar, then copy paste into ec2 shell https://www.youtube.com/watch?v=oykl1Ih9pMg
-NOW IT'S REALLY REALLY WORKING need to use ubuntu instance, not stupid amazon linux then follow brad traversy didnt do the firewall step though
+NOW IT'S REALLY REALLY WORKING. well not really. forever isnt starting. need to use ubuntu instance, not stupid amazon linux then follow brad traversy didnt do the firewall step though